Martin Romualdez: Controversy over flood control projects and resignation

 Months leading up to the height of the flood control projects controversy in the Philippines in September 2025, media speculation arose regarding a possible leadership change in the lower house, especially after Sarah Discaya implicated Romualdez in the alleged anomalies.
 By September 6, Executive Secretary Lucas Bersamin rebuked Congress under Romualdez's speakership, urging the speaker to "clean up your house first".
 Romualdez, along with his ally and former appropriations chair Zaldy Co, has drawn criticism over alleged involvement in the 2025 General Appropriations Act, which opponents denounce as one of the most flawed and corrupt spending measures ever approved.

+At a House of Representatives corruption probe on September 8, 2025, contractor Curlee Discaya implicated Romualdez in alleged kickbacks from public works contracts.
 On September 17, Romualdez formally resigned as speaker, a move Deputy Speaker Jay Khonghun described as one that aimed to allow Romualdez to better clarify his role in the allegations made against him.
 Leading up to Romualdez's resignation, media outlets reported that Bojie Dy was a leading candidate to replace the former as speaker.
 Dy was eventually elected as House Speaker on the same day, garnering 253 votes.

+During a Senate Blue Ribbon Committee hearing on September 25, 2025, Orly Guteza testified that he regularly delivered luggage filled with cash to Romualdez's residence while working as a security aide to Zaldy Co.
+The amount allegedly delivered to Romualdez was an estimated ₱1.68 billion.